glk08909/smart-travel-planner/README.md

 <img width="791" height="422" alt="image" src="https://github.com/user-attachments/assets/fe740da6-ab9b-4cc9-9e1f-8b48a03c6a38" />

-# 📦 Setup Guide for Smart Travel Planner
+## 📦 Setup Guide for Smart Travel Planner

-1. 🔧 Prerequisites
+Prerequisites
-Make sure you have the following installed:
+Make sure you have these installed on your system:

-Python 3.10+
+Python 3.10 or higher

-Docker & Docker Compose
+Docker and Docker Compose

 Git

 (Optional) Node.js if you plan to use frontend frameworks

-2. 📁 Clone the Repository
+Clone the Repository
-bash
+Open a terminal and run:
 git clone https://github.com/your-username/smart-travel-planner.git
-cd smart-travel-planner
+Then change into the project directory: cd smart-travel-planner

-3. 🐍 Create Virtual Environment
+Create Virtual Environment
-bash
+Create and activate a Python virtual environment:

-python -m venv venv
+Run: python -m venv venv

+Activate it:

+On macOS/Linux: source venv/bin/activate

-source venv/bin/activate  # On Windows: venv\Scripts\activate
+On Windows: venv\Scripts\activate

-4. 📦 Install Dependencies
+Install Dependencies
-bash
-pip install -r requirements.txt
+Install required Python packages with: pip install -r requirements.txt

-5. 🔐 Set Up Environment Variables
+Set Up Environment Variables
-Create a .env file in the root directory:
+Create a .env file in the root folder with these variables:

-env
+ini
+Copy
+Edit
 OPENAI_API_KEY=your_openai_key
 VECTOR_DB_PATH=./embeddings/faiss_index
 DATA_PATH=./data/processed
-6. 🧠 Ingest Travel Data
+Ingest Travel Data
-Run the ingestion script to clean, chunk, and embed travel data:
+Run the ingestion script to process and embed your travel data: python ingestion/ingest.py

-bash
-python ingestion/ingest.py
-7. 🚀 Run the App
+Run the App

-Option A: Streamlit
-bash
-streamlit run app/main.py
+Option A: Start the Streamlit interface with: streamlit run app/main.py

-Option B: FastAPI
-bash
-uvicorn app.main:app --reload
+Option B: Run FastAPI backend server with: uvicorn app.main:app --reload

-8. 🐳 Run with Docker
+Run with Docker
-bash
-docker-compose up --build
+Build and start the app containers: docker-compose up --build

-9. 🧪 Run Tests
+Run Tests
-bash
-pytest tests/
+Execute tests to verify everything works: pytest tests/

-10. 🌐 Deploy to Render (Optional)
+Deploy to Render (Optional)

-Push your repo to GitHub
+Push your code to GitHub

-Connect it to Render
+Connect the repository to Render platform

-Set environment variables in Render dashboard
+Set environment variables in Render’s dashboard

-Choose Docker or Python build
+Choose Docker or Python build option

 # 🧭 Usage Guide